MitchellGray100/Chess/README.md

-Green Dots appear when clicking on a piece to indicate it’s a valid move
+Green Dots appear when clicking on a piece to indicate itâ€™s a valid move

 ![Image of Start of Game](https://raw.githubusercontent.com/MitchellGray100/Chess/main/readMeImages/Photo3.PNG)

-The d4 knight will take c3 pawn to gain 1 point.
+The e4 knight will take c3 pawn to gain 1 point.

 ![Image of Start of Game](https://raw.githubusercontent.com/MitchellGray100/Chess/main/readMeImages/Photo4.PNG)